ibizaman/skarabox/docs/installation.md

 I do recommend using the sibling project [SelfHostBlocks](https://github.com/ibizaman/selfhostblocks) to setup services like Vaultwarden, Nextcloud and others.

-The flake template is wired to use SelfHostBlocks already.
+The [flake template][template] is wired to use SelfHostBlocks already.